 Despite this, 68 per cent – or 851 – of NABERS-rated office buildings across Australia still use gas despite an increase in renewable energy across the board, Knight Frank analysis found.

-Commercial property buildings in the colder states – besides Tasmania, which has minimal gas infrastructure – will be the hardest hit by the NABERS Energy rating change due to their higher percentage of gas use, the data revealed.
+Commercial property buildings in the colder states – besides Tasmania, which has minimal gas infrastructure – have the highest percentage of gas use, the data revealed.

 David Bullock, Knight Frank’s director of ESG, said 11 per cent – or 96 – of those 851 buildings had a rated area of 10,000 square metres or more.
 They consumed more than 50 per cent of energy on-site as gas, representing 2.1 million square metres in rated office space.